eickler/rumsimop/README.md

 ## Next steps

-In the operator:
+- Test the chart

-- Test helm charts for the operator and add them to a public registry -- gh pages?
+- Fix the chart to use a secret instead of a verbatim MQTT user/pass.
 - Test if multiple simulations can run concurrently (i.e. client ID, device IDs, does this work?)
 - Add test cases
 - Add observability?
 Anything specific required here?
 The results are pretty much observable.